Sunday, 29 September 2024

 Totally Unpeated

-As part of the 100 Proof range launched in 2023 by Signatory Vintage, this Glenrothes has been the talk of the town.
+As part of the 100 Proof range launched this winter by Signatory Vintage, this Glenrothes has been the talk of the town.
 Aged in first-fill Sherry Butts, it promises to delight connoisseurs.
 3988 bottles were produced.

 Let's Taste It :